 The last few studies I’ve posted on here seem to have been designed by their authors to show that low-carb diets aren’t all they’re cracked up to be.
 Of course none of these studies have used real low-carb diets – they’ve all used diets that are called low-carb, but really aren’t.
 They’ve set up a low-carb straw man, knocked it down, then crowed about it.
 These antics have left us all longing to see a study using a real low-carb diet.

-Fate has dropped two studies into our hands that clearly demonstrate the superiority of low-carbs diets when matched against the high-fiber, high-cereal diet beloved of so many in the nutritional establishment and even against low glycemic index (Low-GI) diets.
+Fate dropped two studies into our hands clearly demonstrating the superiority of low-carbs diets when matched against the high-fiber, high-cereal diet beloved of so many in the nutritional establishment and even against low glycemic index (Low-GI) diets.

 In the same couple of week period two studies came out – one you’ve probably read about; the other you likely haven’t.
 By combining the data from these studies, we can see how these three diets match up.

 The first study was published in the Dec 17 edition of the Journal of the American Medical Association (JAMA) and was a comparison of the high-cereal, high-GI diet to the low-GI diet.
-You can get an overview of the study by reading the JAMA press release:
+You can get an overview of the study by reading the JAMA press release [No longer a live link]:

 IN PATIENTS WITH DIABETES, LOW-GLYCEMIC DIET SHOWS GREATER IMPROVEMENT IN GLYCEMIC CONTROL THAN HIGH-FIBER DIET